NguyenPhuc530/chat_gpt_tkinter_using_python/README.md

 1. Clone the repository or download the source code.
 2. Navigate to the project directory.
+3. Go to openai.py and paste your openai key
-3. Run the application using the following command:
+4. Run the application using the following command:

 ```
-python src/app.py
+python chat_gpt_tkinter_using_python
 ```

 4. A GUI window will open where you can interact with the ChatGPT model.
 Type your message in the input field and press Enter to receive a response.